Partial Hospitalization Program (PHP) for Children & Adolescents

 - Information about Denver-area resources, events and attractions, including nearby supermarkets, restaurants, retailers, parks, museums and places of worship.

 Continuity of care is a priority for patients stepping down to the Partial Hospitalization Program from Inpatient or Residential levels of care.
-Patients retain the same treatment team throughout the course of treatment and maintain the trust that is achieved in the residential treatment environment, where patients spent approximately 60% of the day in therapeutic programming with their primary therapist.
-Patients and families continue working with their assigned therapist, dietitian, and physician in the PHP level of care, although the distribution of time changes slightly (less face-time with primary therapist, more family programming and multi-family group therapy).
+Patients retain the same treatment team throughout the course of treatment and maintain the trust that is achieved in the residential treatment environment, where patients spent approximately 60% of the day in therapeutic programming with their primary clinician.
+Patients and families continue working with their assigned clinician, dietitian, and physician in the PHP level of care, although the distribution of time changes slightly (less face-time with primary clinician, more family programming and multi-family group therapy).

 Partial Hospitalization Program Medical and Clinical Leadership